Hexatown/docs/microsoft/usecases/microsoft365/engage customers with a personalized banking experience/index.md

 ---
 title: Engage customers with a personalized banking experience
-inshort: Use secure, light, and mobile Windows 10 devices and integrated Office 365 apps to step out from behind your desk and bring full-service banking to your customers wherever they are&#x2014;such as in the bank lobby or at their location.
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: Windows 10
-areas:
+areas: FINANCIAL SERVICES
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/engage-customers-with-a-personalized-banking-experience
 ---
+Use secure, light, and mobile Windows 10 devices and integrated Office 365 apps to step out from behind your desk and bring full-service banking to your customers wherever they are such as in the bank lobby or at their location.

 ## Break away from your desk to help customers